 What is a DNP?

-- The doctorate of nursing practice (DNP) is a doctoral degree that prepares nurses with the knowledge and competencies for fully accountable care across settings and over time.
+- The doctor of nursing practice (DNP) is a doctoral degree that prepares nurses with the knowledge and competencies for fully accountable care across settings and over time.

 - The DNP applies a model of comprehensive and continuous care.